Personal Lines of Credit Vs. Credit Cards

 Build your credit history: If you make consistent payments and keep your credit utilization low, both a credit card and a personal line of credit can be a way to build credit.

-How are a personal line of credit and a credit card different?
+How is a personal line of credit and a credit card different?

 Interest rates: Personal lines of credit can have lower interest rates than credit cards.